-- Liability: Based on shipment value and the cost to replace in the event of theft, damage, breakage or spoilage.
+- Liability: The shipment’s value and the cost to replace in the event of theft, damage, breakage or spoilage.

-To determine the true and accurate freight class, we subscribe to a software service that allows our shipping agents to look up the freight class (and sub-class, when applicable) of every commodity with an assigned freight class.
-That’s why our shipping agents should be your final check on freight class before booking your shipment.
+To obtain an accurate freight class, contact a shipping agent who has the ability and the resources to look up specific freight class and sub-class details for every type of commodity.
+Again, an experienced shipping agent or 3PL should be your final check on freight class before booking your shipment.

 Freight Class Density Calculator

 There are occasions when multiple items with different freight classes are packaged together.
 Some carriers use the highest freight class of all items in the shipment, while others determine freight class by density.
-There is no way for you, the shipper, to know which carrier uses which method.
-Again, count on your shipping agent to help you get the freight class right.
+There is no way for you to know which carrier uses which method.
+That’s when you can count on your shipping agent or 3PL to help you get the freight class right.